vasko34/jicofo/doc/jibri-auto-recording.md

 from the set are present.
 Recording stops automatically when none of the users from the set remain in the conference.
 Internally Jicofo keeps a count of auto-record users in the room and triggers recording only when this count transitions from 0 to 1 and stops when it returns to 0.

-The set of users is defined in the source code as an immutable constant `AUTO_RECORD_USERS` (containing `EntityBareJid` values) and exposed via the `JibriConfig.getAutoRecordUsers()` function.
+The set of users is defined in the source code as an immutable constant `AUTO_RECORD_USERS` (containing `EntityBareJid` values).
+It is exposed via the `JibriConfig.getAutoRecordUsers()` function, which returns an unmodifiable collection that can be inspected at runtime.
 A convenience `JibriConfig.isAutoRecordUser(jid)` method is also available to test individual JIDs.
-The returned set is unmodifiable and contains `user1@example.com` and `user2@example.com` by default.
-The membership list can be adjusted by modifying the constant in the source code and inspected at runtime through `JibriConfig.getAutoRecordUsers()`, for example:
+The returned set contains `user1@example.com` and `user2@example.com` by default.
+The membership list can be adjusted by modifying the constant in the source code.
+For example, retrieving the set in Kotlin looks like this:

 ```kotlin
 val autoUsers: Set<EntityBareJid> = JibriConfig.getAutoRecordUsers()